 it difficult for you to breathe.

-Beclomethasone dipropionate acts directly on your air passages to reduce inflammation.
+Beclometasone dipropionate acts directly on your air passages to reduce inflammation.

 This helps to improve your condition and to prevent asthma attacks from occurring.

-QVAR AUTOHALER and QVAR INHALER are, therefore, known as a "PREVENTER" medicine.
+QVAR Autohaler and QVAR Inhaler are, therefore, known as a "PREVENTER" medicine.